mjemnawaz/gantt-charts/README.md

 This script was written as an optional add on to a CSCI-350 [Operating Systems] homework assignment for coding a CPU scheduler.

-I have included 3 example inputs [testX.txt] and 3 corresponding example outputs [graphX.pdf].
+Included are 3 example inputs [testX.txt] and 3 corresponding example outputs [graphX.pdf].